Archive for the 'Geek Stuff' Category

 It actually works very well – the quality is decent and it hardly chops at all.
 The only thing I need now is a way to turn my PC at home into a bluetooth PS3 remote so I can turn it on remotely.
 As it sits now, you have to leave your PS3 on in “Remote Play” mode all day so you can connect to it.

-Wordpress broke it
+WordPress broke it

-The editor for Wordpress (what I use to update this site) changed a lot with this last upgrade I did.
+The editor for WordPress (what I use to update this site) changed a lot with this last upgrade I did.
 It seems to have broken a lot of things, including embedded video.
 So in case you missed the Little Big Planet video from my earlier post, here it is again:

-Thanks to Viper’s Video Quicktags plugin for Wordpress.
+Thanks to Viper’s Video Quicktags plugin for WordPress.

 In other news, here’s a quick review of the Hauppage Wireless MediaMVP- I already have a Tivo and the POS Time Warner DVR, so with 3 tuners recording I didn’t really need another.
 I was thinking of setting up a MythTV box, but decided to go with the MediaMVP instead.
 Right now, I have a space PC running the Tivo Desktop software.
 I have a few shows that are scheduled to automatically transfer.
 Every night I have a scheduled task that runs a command line utility that converts the .tivo files into a playable MPEG.
 It’s not the perfect setup (I’d like to stream shows right off the Tivo – hey Tivo, how about something like the MediaMVP to do this with Tivo?) but works perfectly for the bedroom TV.